yzimmermann/generative_agents/README.md

 ## Cost Tracking

 For the cost tracking is used the package "[openai-cost-logger](https://github.com/drudilorenzo/openai-cost-logger)".
-Given the possible high cost of a simulation  you can set a cost upperbound in the config file to be able to raise an exception and stop the execution when it is reached.
+Given the possible high cost of a simulation,  you can set a cost upperbound in the config file to be able to raise an exception and stop the execution when it is reached.

-See all the details of your expenses using the notebook [cost_viz.ipynb](https://github.com/drudilorenzo/generative_agents/blob/main/cost_viz.ipynb)."
+See all the details of your expenses using the notebook "[cost_viz.ipynb](https://github.com/drudilorenzo/generative_agents/blob/main/cost_viz.ipynb)."

 ## Cost Assessment